BestTimesToVisit.com Logo

 Walking

-For shorter distances within the main villages or along the beaches, walking is perfectly feasible and often the most pleasant way to get around.
-It allows you to soak in the island atmosphere at your own pace.
+For shorter distances or exploring the charming villages, walking is a pleasant and eco-friendly way to get around.
+It allows you to discover hidden paths and soak in the laid-back atmosphere.

-These traditional horse-drawn carts are a charming, albeit slower, way to get around, particularly for carrying luggage or for those who prefer not to cycle.
-They are more common on Gili Trawangan and Gili Air.
+These traditional horse-drawn carts are a charming, albeit slower, way to get around, particularly if you have luggage or prefer not to cycle.
+They are most common on Gili Trawangan and Gili Air.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.